Skip to main content

 Beyond Band Aids: Legal Aspects of School Nursing

-Betsey Helfrich, J.D. & Tiffiney Smith, J.D.
+Betsey Helfrich, J.D. & Tiffiney Smith

 Betsey and Tiffiney will dive into the legal aspects of School Nursing and examine the interplay between the IDEA, Section 504 and school nurses.
 They will also examine other legal hot topics.